 The narrator says that she wished her grandmother hadn't told the story because she still has nightmares about it.
-Still, she got a kickass story out of it.
+Still, she got a kickass anecdote out of it.

 Back to Nimoy, who points out that sounds are more common than sightings in most hauntings, and most haunts are a single figure.
 But the next story has sights, sounds and two ghosts.
 Now, that's how you tell a ghost story.
 Manage your audience's expectations, then exceed them.
 Listen to the Vulcan, he knows what he's doing.

 Tweedy English country guy, wearing Wellington boots and carrying a shotgun.
 There's no point in stereotyping the English, they do it themselves.
 He lives in a huge mansion called Baglake House and tells his story about Squire William Light.
 In 1719, he added the current frontage onto the current mansion.
 This is recorded fact the rest, we are told, is hearsay.

 Re-enactment time: the Squire came home drunk.
 To be fair, the actor does a great job of lolling drunkenly in his saddle while still controlling the horse.
 His clothes are all wrong.
 No expert, but they look late 18th Century to me, not early 18th.
 Anyway the horse wanders into a stream to slightly comical music.
 Oh, and then the Squire falls into the water and drowns.